-Office Space: The College provides shared office space for adjunct employees.
-Computers, telephones and meeting spaces are available in the Instructional Commons, B2336 to B2337.
-Additionally, lockers and offices are located in several wings of the college.
-Please refer to the map in Appendix C for the additional office locations.
-Adjunct faculty wishing to access these offices should contact the adjunct administrative specialist in the Office of Instruction to receive swipe card access for the semester.
+Office Space: The College provides shared office space and storage for adjunct employees.
+Please refer to the list in Appendix C for the office and storage locations.
+Adjunct faculty wishing to access these offices should contact Cindy Karasweski in room B1222 to receive access for the semester.